dougsweetser/Q/docs/SR/problem_set_2.md

 Q: At noon a rocketship passes the Earth with a velocity 0.8c.
 Observers on the ship and on the Earth agree that it is noon.
-(a) At 12:30 P.M. as read by a rocketship clock, the ship passes an interplanetary navigational station that is fixed rel ative to the Earth and whose clocks read Earth time.
+(a) At 12:30 P.M. as read by a rocketship clock, the ship passes an interplanetary navigational station that is fixed relative to the Earth and whose clocks read Earth time.
 What time is it at the station? (b) How far from the Earth (in Earth coordinates) is the station?
 (c) At 12:30 P.M. rocketship time the ship reports by radio back to Earth.